cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/030-liberalism-ir.md

 2. Right necessary to protect and promote the capacity of social economy rights
 3. Democratic participation or representation

 Liberals emphasize the importance of private property rights, believing individuals have a right to own property and engage in market transactions freely.
-This enables individuals to pursue their economic interests and contributes to an efficient allocation of resources and economic prosperity.
+This enables individuals to pursue their **economic** interests and contributes to an efficient allocation of resources and economic prosperity.

 In addition, liberals argue that some rights are necessary to promote social welfare and regulate the economy.
 These include rights to education, healthcare, social security, and labor regulations.
 While valuing free markets, liberals contend that governments should provide services and protections to support a thriving economy and society.

 Finally, liberals stress democratic participation and representation.
 Citizens should have the right to elect their leaders and influence government policy.
 Democratically elected governments, representing the will of the people, can best protect individual liberties.
 Through voting, civil liberties, and active civic participation, citizens can shape their society.
 ## Realist Constraint

 The realist perspective presents an alternative view of the international system.
-According to realists, the international arena operates in a state of anarchy, with no overarching authority to govern relations between sovereign states.
+According to realists, the international arena operates in a state of anarchy, with no overarching authority to govern relations between sovereign **states**.
 This creates an inherently competitive environment, where states must be continuously aware of potential threats from other nations.

 **Immanuel Kant's** liberal institutionalist perspective contrasts with realism but still accommodates notions of conflict among sovereign states.
 Kant recognized that states exist in an anarchical system and acknowledged tendencies toward conflict driven by self-interest.
 However, he believed it was possible to transcend realist constraints through reason.